shenwei356/seqkit/doc/docs/usage.md

 ```
 search sequences by pattern(s) of name or sequence motifs

+Attentions:
+    1. Unlike POSIX/GNU grep, we compare the pattern to the whole target
+       (ID/full header) by default.
+Please switch "-r/--use-regexp" on
+       for partly matching.
+    2. While when searching by sequences, it's partly matching.
+And mismatch
+       is allowed using flag "-m/--max-mismatch".
-Note that the order of sequences in result is consistent with that in original
+    3. The order of sequences in result is consistent with that in original
        file, not the order of the query patterns.

-You can specify the sequence region for searching with flag -R/--region.
+You can specify the sequence region for searching with flag -R (--region).
 The definition of region is 1-based and with some custom design.

 Examples: